swiftlang/swift-evolution/proposals/0099-conditionclauses.md

 ## Introduction

 Swift condition clauses appear in `guard`, `if`, and `while` statements.
 This proposal re-architects the condition grammar to enable an arbitrary mix of Boolean expressions, `let` conditions (which test and unwrap optionals), general `case` clauses for arbitrary pattern matching, and availability tests.
-It removes `where` clauses from optional binding conditions, and introduces semicolons between unrelated condition types rather than commas, which are reserved for continuation lists.
+It removes `where` clauses from optional binding conditions and case conditions, and introduces semicolons (optionally newlines) between unrelated condition types rather than commas, which are reserved for continuation lists.
 This eliminates ambiguity problems in the current syntax, and alleviates the situation where many Swift developers don't know they can use arbitrary Boolean conditions after a value binding.

 Swift-evolution thread:
 [\[Pitch\] making where and ,	interchangeable in guard conditions](http://thread.gmane.org/gmane.comp.lang.swift.evolution/17926)